-The challenge comes that once you bring your technology to market and ask another entity to pay you actual money for your innovation.
+The challenge comes once you bring your technology to market and ask another entity to pay you actual money for your innovation.
 This is where your client’s risk assessment journey begins.
-As we’ve discussed in other blogs, the assessment of reputational, operational, regulatory risk by enterprise will be centered on the information security program of your company.
+As we’ve discussed in other blogs, the assessment of reputational, operational, regulatory risk by enterprise will be centered on your company’s information security program.
 However, even with a robust governance program, cyber insurance often remains a critical back stop for most larger enterprises.

-In this article, we’ll explore that form and types of insurance are typically required in the B2B enterprise marketplace.
+In this article, we’ll explore the types of insurance that are typically required in the B2B enterprise marketplace.

 If you are an innovation company, there are several aspects of your software development process (SDLC) where you need to identify risk, including:

-To mitigate these risks it is important to implement automated evidence gathering and develop a comprehensive DevSecOps program that assigns each developer a scope of responsibility to verify protocols are followed before code is released along with independent oversight by technical leadership to verify internal code check reviews have been completed.
+To mitigate these risks it’s important to implement automated evidence gathering and develop a comprehensive DevSecOps program that assigns each developer a scope of responsibility to verify you’re following protocols before you release code, along with independent oversight by technical leadership to verify internal code check reviews have been completed.

 While several large Platform as a Service (PaaS) vendors have attained relevant security accreditations, the fact that your application runs in these secure environments does not adequately cover the risk from data loss or compromise from your application.
 Most larger enterprise clients will want to verify that you taken significant and measurable steps to protect your business and your technology.
 To that end, SOC-2 and ISO certifications have become more of a minimum benchmark, but most F500 companies will also require cyber liability insurance.
 Cyber liability insurance is typically comprised of: